History of Grand Central Terminal: Background

 Grand Central Terminal arose from a need to build a central station for the Hudson River Railroad, the New York and Harlem Railroad, and the New York and New Haven Railroad in what is now Midtown Manhattan.
 The Harlem Railroad was the first of these railroads to operate, having been incorporated in 1831.
-The railroad had been extended to Harlem, in present-day upper Manhattan, by 1837.
+The railroad had been extended to Harlem, in upper Manhattan, by 1837.
 The first railroad structure of any kind on the modern-day site of Grand Central Terminal was a maintenance shed for the Harlem Railroad, built c.
 1837 on the west side of Fourth Avenue between 42nd and 43rd streets.

 Since the Harlem Railroad had the exclusive right to operate along the east side of Manhattan south of the Harlem River, it originally ran as a steam railroad on street level along Fourth (now Park) Avenue.
 After the passage of laws prohibiting steam trains in Lower Manhattan, the railroad's southern terminal was moved northward from 14th Street in Union Square to 26th Street near Madison Square.
 In 1857, the New Haven Railroad built a terminal adjacent to the Harlem Railroad's; their rail lines turned into a rail yard shared by both terminals, which was the beginning of the idea of a central terminal, shared by different rail companies.
-The building was later was converted into the first Madison Square Garden.
+The building was later converted into the first Madison Square Garden.

 The New Haven Railroad was chartered in 1849 and had trackage rights to operate on the Harlem Railroad's tracks from Wakefield, Bronx, to Manhattan.
 The Hudson River Railroad did not have any trackage rights with the Harlem Railroad, so it ran in Manhattan separately along what would become the West Side Line, terminating at Tenth Avenue and 30th Street in what is now Hudson Yards.
 When the city banned steam trains below 42nd Street c.
 1857–1858, the Harlem and New Haven Railroads' southern terminal was moved there.
 The Hudson River Railroad, meanwhile, was limited to the west side of Manhattan, away from the development that was concentrated on the east side.